polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/permissioned-network.md

 Let's add Dave's node, not as a well-known node, but a "sub-node" of Charlie.
 Dave will _only_ be able to connect to Charlie to access the network.
-This is a security feature: as Charlie is therefor solely responsible for any connected sub-node peer.
+This is a security feature: as Charlie is therefore solely responsible for any connected sub-node peer.
 There is one point of access control for David in case they need to be removed or audited.

 Start Dave's node with following command: